The American Automobile Industry in World War Two

 U.S. Army Coastal Freighters:

 Higgins Industries of New Orleans built 100 170-foot coastal freighters like this one for the U.S. Army.
-In the southwest Pacific, the Army had its own navy to supply it various island bases.
+In the southwest Pacific, the Army had its own navy to supply its various island bases.
 Diamond Chain and Manufacturing Company supplied roller chains for the two transmissions in each ship.

 The two engines in the ships were non-reversing right hand drive units.
 Transmissions with Diamond Chain roller chains allowed the ship's propellers to run in both forward and reverse directions.